Winter storm forces thousands of U.S. flight cancellations

 “Pilots were on the verge of throwing up,” the pilot said in their report, according to a tweet from the National Weather Service Aviation Weather Center.

-American Airlines (AAL.O), the nation’s largest airline by passenger traffic, said it had canceled more than 1,260 flights on Friday - some 18 percent of its global operation - with an additional 75 cancellations on Saturday.
+American Airlines, the nation’s largest airline by passenger traffic, said it had canceled more than 1,260 flights on Friday - some 18 percent of its global operation - with an additional 75 cancellations on Saturday.

-Delta Air Lines (DAL.N), the No. 2 U.S. carrier, canceled about 750 flights Thursday night and Friday.
+Delta Air Lines, the No. 2 U.S. carrier, canceled about 750 flights Thursday night and Friday.

 “High crosswinds at the New York airports may, at times, exceed allowable limits for certain regional and mainline aircraft.
 Those winds may also prevent ground crews from provisioning aircraft with catering and may hamper de-icing efforts,” the carrier wrote on its website.

-United Airlines (UAL.N), the third largest U.S. carrier by passenger traffic, said it had canceled 100 flights on Friday and expected to operate a reduced schedule through the evening.
+United Airlines, the third largest U.S. carrier by passenger traffic, said it had canceled 100 flights on Friday and expected to operate a reduced schedule through the evening.